 Other Types of Counseling for PTSD

-In addition to cognitive-behavioral therapy and SSRIs (selective serotonin reuptake inhibitors), some other kinds of counseling may be helpful in your recovery from post-traumatic stress disorder (PTSD).
+Cognitive-behavioral therapy and SSRIs (selective serotonin reuptake inhibitors) are the most effective treatments for PTSD.
+There is also evidence that eye movement desensitization and reprocessing (EMDR) works.
+Some other kinds of counseling may be helpful in your recovery from post-traumatic stress disorder (PTSD).
+But more evidence is needed to support these other treatments for PTSD.

 Many people want to talk about their trauma with others who have had similar experiences.